rm-hull/luma.oled/README.md

 Notes:

 * When using the 4-wire SPI connection, Data/Command is an "out of band" signal that tells the controller if you're sending commands or display data.
-With 3-wire SPI and I2C, the signal is sent "in band".
-If you're already using the listed GPIO pin, you can select another and just pass an `gpio_command_data_select` argument specifying the new pin number in your serial interface create call.
+This line is not a part of SPI and the library controls it with a separate GPIO pin.
+With 3-wire SPI and I2C, the Data/Command signal is sent "in band".

+* If you're already using the listed GPIO pins for Data/Command and/or Reset, you can select other pins and pass a `gpio_command_data_select` and/or a `gpio_reset` argument specifying the new pin numbers in your serial interface create call.

+* The use of the terms 4-wire and 3-wire SPI are a bit confusing because, in most SPI documentation, the terms are used to describe the regular 4-wire configuration of SPI and a 3-wire mode where the input and ouput lines, MOSI and MISO, have been combined into a single line called SISO.
+However, in the context of these OLED controllers, 4-wire means MOSI + Data/Command and 3-wire means Data/Command sent as an extra bit over MOSI.

 * Because CS is connected to CE0, the display is available on SPI port 0.
 You can connect it to CE1 to have it available on port 1.
 If so, pass `port=1` in